 As you can see though, the red bar — the total of all the negative feelings — is higher than the green bar — the total of all the positive feelings.
 Therefore, I just don’t write a fucking thing.
 I sit on YouTube, then Facebook, then take a nap, then spend way longer than I’d like to admit figuring out how to make an ugly bar graph with smiley faces on it.1

 And instead of writing that life-changing, pants-pooping, mother-hollering, epiphanic psycho-spiritual orgy of life advice that I promised, I sit here, analyzing my own laziness.

 But such is being human.

 The model above is simplistic but it essentially explains why we often don’t do the things that we should.
 That raise you never ask for.
 That attractive person you never ask out.
 That mother you always forget to call.
 The article you don’t bother to write.
-The unpleasant feelings outweigh the pleasant ones, and so we avoid the unpleasantness, even if we’re making our lives worse in the process.
+The unpleasant feelings outweigh the pleasant ones in the short-term, and so we avoid the unpleasantness, even if we’re making our lives worse in the process.2

 Your Typical Ways to Beat Procrastination

-There are a couple strategies that “trick” your brain into doing something it doesn’t really want to do.2
+There are a couple strategies that “trick” your brain into doing something it doesn’t really want to do.4

 One is by creating what’s sometimes referred to as “an environment of inevitability.”
 Basically what that means is that you create an environment where it’s more difficult not to do something than to do it.